RockefellerArchiveCenter/bits_and_bytes/_posts/2024-01-17-my-summer-2023-internship-experience.md

 categories:
     - Internships
 tags:
-    - RAC-CCNY Internship Program
+    - RAC-CUNY Internship Program
     - Internships
     - interns
 excerpt_separator: <!--more-->
 ---

-This summer, I had the privilege of interning at the Rockefeller Archive Center as part of the RAC-CCNY Internship Hybrid Program.
+This summer, I had the privilege of interning at the Rockefeller Archive Center as part of the RAC-CUNY Internship Hybrid Program.

 <!--more-->